MenuClose

 • According to the National Institute on Drug Abuse, “Addiction is defined as a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.
 It is considered a brain disease because drugs change the brain; they change its structure and how it works.”

-• The American Psychiatric Association says, “Addiction is a complex condition, a brain disease that is manifested by compulsive substance use despite harmful consequence.”
+• The American Psychiatric Association says, “Addiction is a complex condition, a brain disease that is manifested by compulsive substance use despite harmful consequences,.”

-There you have it.
-The results are in.
-We have allowed three heavy-hitters in the field of medicine to weigh in and define addiction.
-They all agree – addiction is a disease.
 Still not convinced?
 Do some internet research of your own.
-You will find that the American Medical Association, the American Psychological Association, the Substance Abuse and Mental Health Services Administration and countless other reputable health organizations also define addiction as a disease.
-Even Wikipedia says that addiction as a disease.
+You will find that the American Medical Association, the American Psychological Association, the Substance Abuse and Mental Health Services Administration, and countless other reputable health organizations also define addiction as a disease.

 • Does it impair normal functioning?
 Check!
-Need we explain?
-You yourself can attest to how addiction has impaired your own normal functioning as a human being.
+You can attest to how addiction has impaired your own normal functioning as a human being.

 • Is it manifested by distinguishing signs and symptoms?
 Check!
 According to the National Center on Addiction and Substance Abuse, “the most common symptoms of addiction are severe loss of control, continued use despite serious consequences, preoccupation with using, failed attempts to quit, tolerance and withdrawal.”